 Previously, all of these would have felt like more burdens to contend with and I wouldn’t have had the energy to address them.

 But working on how I was thinking and feeling meant I felt more capable of dealing with them.
 Taking action helped, and my symptoms began to decrease.

 Learning which foods aggravated my immune system made a huge difference to my symptoms.

 I began to research what is known about triggers for autoimmunity.

 This led me to discover the Autoimmune Protocol, known as AIP.

 AIP is a diet and lifestyle approach to recovering health, based on research showing what makes autoimmune disease worse, and what helps you heal.

 Adopting this approach led me to further relief from symptoms.
 I trained as an AIP Coach so that I can help others to help themselves.

 Managing pain and caring for myself

-Cognitive hypnotherapy taught me effective techniques to change my experience of pain.
+While I was reducing my symptoms by following AIP, cognitive hypnotherapy taught me effective techniques to change my experience of pain.